The Black Diamond Guide has been updated! Keep reading to find out more!

 We gave our OutdoorGearLab Top Pick award to the Black Diamond Guide for skiing and snowboarding in colder climates.
 It was straight up the warmest contender in our review, but that warmth comes at a price.
 Because there is so much insulation in it, that insulation equals bulk and in turn reduces dexterity.
 In some ways you could almost compare it to a mitten, because it is so warm, but lacks dexterity.
 It is even warmer than more basic mittens but is more dexterous.
 It uses a very stiff leather that is super beefy and incredibly durable, but that same stiffness reduces "feel" and dexterity.
-Though they soften up quite a bit once you get three or four days of use in them, they are still a little stiffer than average and once you have used them more 10 days or more they feel even better.
-During our side by side comparisons for dexterity the Guide scored below average.
-They could accomplish simple tasks like buckling boots and unlocking car doors, but started to suffer during our more complex tests like tying shoes and taking a photo with a traditional point and shoot camera.
-We thought they were just barely behind the Hestra Heli when it came to dexterity and way behind the Arc'teryx Alpha SV Glove though was warmer than both.
+Though they soften up quite a bit once you get three or four days of use in them, they are still a little stiffer than average and once you have used them ten days or more they feel even better.
+During our side-by-side comparisons for dexterity the Guide scored below average.
+They could accomplish simple tasks like buckling boots and unlocking car doors, but started to suffer during our more complex tests like tying shoes and taking a photo with a traditional point-and-shoot camera.
+We thought they were just barely behind the Hestra Heli and way behind the Arc'teryx Lithic Glove or Hestra Seth Morrison Pro Model when it came to dexterity, though they were warmer than both.
 The Black Diamond Guide was significantly warmer than all the other competitors we tested.

 Warmth and Breathability

-The Black Diamond Guide is straight up the warmest in our review.
-Tester Ian Nicholson used them to summit both Denali and Aconcagua in -42F and -25F temps. respectively.
+The Black Diamond Guide is the warmest in our review.
+Tester Ian Nicholson used them to summit both Denali and Aconcagua in -42F and -25F temperatures, respectively.
 Its thick beefy shell and compression molded EVA foam added hand protection and insulation.
 The Guides liner is the warmest of any model we tested; it uses a combination of Primaloft One insulation on the outer part of the liner and boiled wool on the inside.
 The wool on the back of your hand is super nice on cold days and feels warm and fuzzy all day.
 The wool also provides noticeably but not above average breathability and temperature regulation.
-The palm side of the liner sports 100g fleece that wicks moisture and dries quickly to eliminate annoying clammy hand issues.
-Though super effective at insulating, all this bulk again means they are a little dexterous.
-The Guide was warmer, but not a lot warmer than our next warmest challenger the Hestra Heli which were both a little warmer than our OutdoorGearLab Editor's Choice the Arc'teryx Alpha SV.
+The palm side of the liner sports 100g of fleece that wicks moisture and dries quickly to eliminate annoying clammy hand issues.
+Though super effective at insulating, all this bulk again means they are a little less dexterous.
+The Guide was warmer, but not a lot warmer than our next warmest challengers the Hestra Heli and Outdoor Research Olympus Sensor, which were both a little warmer than our OutdoorGearLab Editors' Choice, the Hestra Seth Morrison Pro Model.

 The Guide features a goatskin leather palm, with that same leather on the inside of the fingers and on parts of the back of the hand.
 They also sport EVA foam padding and a beefy nylon covering the Gore-Tex insert.
 All this makes them tough enough for even the harshest user and offering well above average durability.
-We have used this model well over 60 days and it's still going strong.
-Even the liner still seems to be going strong and hasn't packed out much with all the use.
-Its hard to say for sure without using all these contenders 60+ days, but the Guide might be the toughest contestant in our review.
-The only other option that might be close to being as tough are the [[Black Diamond Legend], the Black Diamond Rebel, the Outdoor Research Magnate and the Arc'teryx Alpha SV.
+We have used this model well over 60 days and it's still doing pretty well but it certainly wasn't as warm as it once was.
+That said its likely that using all of these gloves over 60 days would lead to them packing out and loosing a significant amount of insulation as well.
+Regardless the Guide might be the toughest contestant in our review.
+The only other option that might be close to being as tough are the Black Diamond Legend, the Black Diamond Rebel, or the Outdoor Research Magnate

-The Black Diamond uses a Gore-Tex insert, a very water resistant leather and a beefy nylon shell for its waterproofness.
-While several models did well in both our real world tests and our side-by-side comparisons using a bucket of water, we did think it was one of the more waterproof designs we tested.
-It wasn't quite as water resistant as our OutdoorGearLab Editor's Choice the Arc'teryx Alpha SV but it wasn't far off and was either better or quite comparable with all the other top scores in the review like the Outdoor Research Magnate and the Black Diamond Rebel.
-We did think it was significantly more waterproof than the similarly warm Hestra Heli which uses a leather palm with no seam tape or waterproof insert underneath.
+The Black Diamond uses a Gore-Tex insert, a very water resistant leather and a beefy nylon shell for waterproofing.
+While several models did well in both our real world tests and our side-by-side comparisons using a bucket of water, we did think it was one of the more water resistant designs we tested.
+It wasn't quite as waterproof as our OutdoorGearLab Top Pick, the Arc'teryx Lithic glove but it wasn't far off and was either better or quite comparable with all the other top scores in the review like the Outdoor Research Magnate and the Black Diamond Rebel.
+We did think it was significantly more waterproof than the similarly warm, Hestra Heli which uses a leather palm with no seam tape or waterproof insert underneath.
 Even when the Hestra Heli's leather palm was freshly treated it wasn't quite as water resistant.
 That said, for cold snowy climates were you are likely facing the wet of snow, using either of these contenders worked great.
 The Guide is significantly warmer and more water resistant than the double layer but much cheaper than the DaKine Scout.

 Features and Ease of Use